 Do you have to do anything?
 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.

-That is likely to result in the layers over-rising the pans – you can see from my pic that they were close to the top.
-If you only have two pans, you would want to bake 2/3rds of the batter, let the cakes and pans cool, and then bake the third layer.
+That is likely to result in the layers over-rising the pans.
+You can see from my pic that they were close to the top.
+If you only have two pans, you would want to bake two layers, let the cakes and pans cool, and then bake the third layer.

 Fudgy triple layer chocolate cake with ganache icing